Lornakimani62/Pig-Dice/README.md

 Lorna Nashipae Kimani

 # Description
 This is a website that allows users to play the pig dice game.
-There are two players of whom can roll the dice in turns and the first to score 100 points
+There are two players of whom can roll the dice in turns and the first to score 100 points wins

 # Program Setup
 When the user visits my page he/she is welcomed and told what the purpose of the site is.<br>